Community Health Worker Training Program for High School Students & Young Adults

-The High School Community Health Worker (HSCHW) Training Program is a year long training program that seeks to increase the number of trained HSCHWs to engage family, peers and community in strategies for better health.
+The High School & Young Adults Community Health Worker training program is a year long training program that seeks to increase the number of trained HSYACHWs to engage family, peers and community in strategies for better health and wellness.

-The objectives of the HSCHW training program are to:
+Objectives of the HSYACHW training program are to:

-The MSM HSCHW training is 161 hours total: 2.5 weeks (91 hours) of classroom instruction with core competencies/skills, followed by 2 weeks (70 hours) of field instruction (summer intensive) and additional hours of continuing education (school year).
+The MSM HSYACHW program consists of 161 hours: 2.5 weeks (91 hours) of classroom instruction with core competencies/skills, followed by 2 weeks (70 hours) of field instruction (summer intensive) and additional hours of continuing education (school year).
 The summer intensive training is held every weekday from 8:30 a.m. to 4:30 p.m. during July and early August.
 During the school year (August–May), students meet monthly to receive educational booster sessions, discuss family/community monitoring activities, and work on the implementation of their community project.